Trying to dilute lean operations down to a 30 second elevator pitch is hard. Here's one definition that I like to use:

 A lean culture of collaboration often needs to start with leadership committing to making it happen.
 Lean needs leaders that serve with humility; that invest in their people by allowing them to experiment and make mistakes; that look beyond the short term profits and play the long game.

-I see my job as training, coaching, and facilitating people on how to start and sustain their lean journey.
+I see my job as training, coaching, and facilitating people on how to start and sustain their continuous improvement journey.

 Where the action is

 The speed at which you should run

 Value Added Work

 Work done that moves the product one step closer to the customer

 The only thing the customer is willing to pay for

 Always experimenting, always improving